trickest/trickest-cli/README.md

 # Library

 [Trickest Library](https://trickest.io/dashboard/library) is a collection of public tools, Trickest scripts, and Trickest workflows available on the platform.
-More info can be found at [Trickest workflows repository](https://github.com/trickest/workflows) <- (Coming soon!)

 # Installation